yumyum-web/AINotes/06 - Logical agents.md

 #### CNF (Conjunctive Normal Form)

-- A sentence is in CNF if it is a conjunction of disjunctions of literals.
+- A sentence is in CNF if it is a conjunction of clauses.
+- Every sentence can be written in CNF.

 $$\alpha = (P \lor Q) \land (\neg P \lor R) \land (Q \lor \neg R)$$